ISU-Monarchs/HabitatRestoration/data-raw/bee/README.md

 Do not capitalize nectar or bee species names.
 Do not put dashes/hyphens/apostrophes in nectar or bee species names.

 Start time should be written in xx:xxPM format.
 Do not include a zero in the hour slot if it isn’t 10, 11, or 12.
 Examples: 9:36AM or 12:28PM

+2016: Data is NA for uth3 round 1 as site did not yet exist.